 Built by two countries that today are landlocked, the Austro-Hungarian battleship Szent Istvan would become one of the worlds little known but most iconic ships.

-The American USS Texas
+The USS Texas – Pre-World War One Battleships

-Serving in Two world wars the heavy hitting USS Texas is the only Dreadnought type vessel left in the world today, ordered in 1912 and commissioned in 1914 the USS Texas and her sister the USS New York would serve in and survive both wars.
+Serving in two world wars the heavy hitting USS Texas is the only Dreadnought type vessel left in the world today, ordered in 1912 and commissioned in 1914 the USS Texas and her sister the USS New York would serve in and survive both wars.
 In 1917, the USS Texas became the first American warship to open fire on a German ship, her massive 14inch guns were bigger than many other dreadnought types.

-She is now open to the Public at the San Jacinto state park.
+She is now open to the public at the San Jacinto state park.
 This documentary is also a great way to appreciate these American battleships.

-The British HMS Dreadnought
+The British Battleship HMS Dreadnought

 Envisioned by a single man, the First Lord of the Admiralty Sir John “Jackie” Fisher; the new class of battleship would be a world beater.
 It would also set the standard by which all other ships would be measured by with simple designations like Pre-Dreadnoughts, Dreadnoughts and Super Dreadnoughts.

-The design called for large pairs of 12-inch calibre guns be placed in single barbettes thus giving the ship maximum engagement arcs and better all-around defence as well as packing a hard punch.
+The design called for large pairs of 12-inch calibre guns to be placed in single barbettes thus giving the ship maximum engagement arcs and better all-around defence as well as packing a hard punch.
 Jackie Fisher chose the name carefully and settled on the Latin word for “fear nothing”.

-A man who had grown up in the age of cannon, wood and canvas would end his career with big steel guns, iron hulls and aircraft.
+A man who had grown up in the age of cannon, wood and canvas, would end his career with big steel guns, iron hulls and aircraft.

 If you enjoyed reading this, you might also like: